smiley2911/Unified-Mentor-Intern-Feb-to-Apr-2024/README.md

 - Explore the dataset to understand the distribution and relationships of variables.
 - Visualize key features to identify patterns and correlations.
 - Conduct statistical analysis to gain insights into factors influencing employee attrition.

 3. Feature Engineering
 - Engineer new features or transform existing ones to improve model performance.
 - Encode categorical variables using techniques such as one-hot encoding or label encoding.
 - Scale numerical features to ensure uniformity across different ranges.

+4. Model Training
+- Train the random forest model using the training dataset.
+- Fine-tune model hyperparameters using techniques such as grid search or random search to optimize performance.
+-
+5. Model Evaluation
+- Evaluate the trained models using the testing dataset.
+- Measure performance metrics such as accuracy.
+-  Use confusion matrices and ROC curves to visualize model performance.
+-
+7. Model Interpretation
+- Interpret the trained models to understand the importance of features in predicting employee attrition.
+- Identify key drivers contributing to attrition and their impact on the prediction.

+#### Key Insights :